SourasishBasu/PicoW-Ducky/README.md

 ### Further Reading
 I have covered only the minimum information needed to use this tool.

-- Check out the Firefox Decrypt repository from [unode](https://github.com/unode) to learn more about this interesting tool.
+- Check out the [Firefox Decrypt tool](https://github.com/unode/firefox_decrypt) from [unode](https://github.com/unode) to learn more about this interesting tool.

-- Refer to this Medium article from [ohyicong](https://medium.com/geekculture/how-to-hack-firefox-passwords-with-python-a394abf18016) to understand the working behind the decrypting process.
+- Refer to this [Medium](https://medium.com/geekculture/how-to-hack-firefox-passwords-with-python-a394abf18016) article from [ohyicong](https://github.com/ohyicong) to understand the working behind the decrypting process.

 ## Chrome

 ### Usage

 Run:

 ```
 python decrypt_chrome_password.py
 ```

 ### Working

-Refer to this Medium article from [ohyicong](https://ohyicong.medium.com/how-to-hack-chrome-password-with-python-1bedc167be3d) to understand how the decrypting process works.
+Refer to this [Medium article](https://ohyicong.medium.com/how-to-hack-chrome-password-with-python-1bedc167be3d) from [ohyicong](https://github.com/ohyicong/decrypt-chrome-passwords) to understand how the decrypting process works.